- Doctor: Dr Ramesh Mehay

 - Admin: Carole Middleton

 As well as providing good clinical care, we hope that our practice is also a good learning organisation in which our staff trust, care, respect, help and educate one another.
 We are keen on helping each individual staff member develop.
-All practice admin staff have an annual staff appraisal with their line manager (who is currently Pam Brown).
-All practice nurses have an annual appraisal with their line manager - who is currently Nurse Zoe Booth.
+All practice admin staff have an annual staff appraisal with their line manager as stated above.
+All practice nurses have an annual appraisal with their line manager – again, stated above.
 All GPs will engage in the annual appraisal as conducted by the CCG led NHS GP appraisal process.
-This is with an external qualified GP appriaiser.
+This is with an external qualified GP appraiser.

 The meetings are conducted in a open, honest and constructive manner in order to help people feel relaxed in sharing their perceptions which may then be used to identify their learning needs and develop some personal development plans.

 If the appraiser does not belong to the same professional working group as the appraisee, they may wish to include an external person(s) to provide professional input to that specialist: for example if a (non-nursing) Practice Manager is appraising a lead practice nurse.
 This may still be relevant if the lead practice nurse appraisal is being completed by a practice GP where specialist nursing knowledge, development etc. may benefit from an external professional input.

 - Reviewing how the staff member has operated since the previous appraisal.
 This discussion should include, where appropriate, performance verses target objectives which have either been agreed at the last annual appraisal or during the year and also with reference to the job description and required practice role.

 - Discussing difficulties and sharing perceptions – so that ‘life’ can be made better.

 - GPs are required to submit evidence of professional development in line with GMC revalidation requirements.